rubenrabb01/Linking-activity-to-habitat-use-of-Silurus-glanis-in-a-freshwater-reservoir/Study_description.md

-# Catfish Movement in Římov Reservoir: Full Workflow, Methods, Results, and Code
+# Catfish Movement in Římov Reservoir

 > **Graphical Abstract (top)**
 > *Graphic depiction of the expected turning angle (radians) and step length (m) distributions for a three‑state Hidden Markov Model.*